oscar-project/documentation/docs/versions/oscar-2301.md

 The OSCAR 23.01 pipeline iterated on this to include all of the blocklists provided by UT1.

 !!! warning
     The UT1 Blocklists page lists all the categories along with a short description.
     We **strongly** encourage you to read the descriptions if you plan on using them.
+Please also note that these descriptions are in _French_.
+We're working on an English translation of them.

 !!! note
     A document can belong to multiple categories.